Military & Veterans News

 U.S. Capitol Building with American flag and POW/MIA flag flying below.

 Yes.
-This is the most widely used GI Bill, also referred to as the GI Bill 2.0, for those who served after September 10, 2001.
-It's designed to cover the significant costs of higher education and various training programs.
+This is the most widely used GI Bill program, often called GI Bill 2.0, for those who served on or after September 11, 2001.
+It is designed to cover higher education tuition, mandatory fees, and living stipends.

 Am I Eligible for the Post-9/11 GI Bill?

-Generally, you qualify if you served at least 90 days on active duty after September 10, 2001, or if you were honorably discharged with a service-connected disability after 30 continuous days of service.
-The longer you have served, the more benefits you'll receive, ranging from 40% to 100% coverage.
+Generally, you qualify if you served at least 90 aggregate days on active duty after September 10, 2001, or were honorably discharged with a service-connected disability after 30 continuous days.
+Tiered benefit coverage ranges from 50% to 100% based on total time served.

 What Does it Cover?